rbdannenberg/arco/doc/server.md

 will need this to understand the code:

 There are several sets of preference variables with different prefixes:
-- `p_*` -- private to prefs module; values correspond to .arco prefs file
+- `p_*` -- private to Arco prefs module.
+Set by user interfaces that depend on the client, and read by Arco.
 - `arco_*` -- Used for getting preferences from the user interactively.
+These are declared in and specific to the Arco server.
 - `host_*` -- Parameters determined after devices were actually opened.
-  These values are displayed in interfaces as the "Actual" value of any parameter.
+  These values are printed after opening devices but do not appear in the preferences dialog.
+They include O2 parameters too, e.g., the actual network extent as opposed to the extent preference that may not take effect until restart.

 These prefixes are applied to each of the following suffixes.
 Here is what they mean: